Cifas Marker Removal Solicitor

 Do Cifas markers show up on a criminal record?

-A Cifas marker only relates to your financial conduct: is not a criminal record and will not show up as such.
-However, you may still be prosecuted for financial conduct relating to the reason the Cifas marker was filed against you, and if you are convicted this will likely show up on a criminal record.
+A Cifas marker is not a criminal record.
+It only relates to your financial conduct.
+However, you may still be prosecuted for financial misconduct relating to the reason the Cifas marker was filed against you.
+If you are convicted, this usually shows up on a criminal record.

 -